ideas-productivity/hpc-best-practices-webinars/youtube-videos-index.md

 YouTube publication is part of the archival process.
-Webinars of interest here will have the PAST attribute, and publication of the video to YouTube will contribute to the acquisition of the ARCHIVES attribute.
+Webinars of interest here will have the PAST attribute, and publication of the video to YouTube will contribute to the acquisition of the ARTIFACTS attribute.